process-engine/documentation/quick-start/hands-on.md

 We`ll use a confirm dialog as an easy first example.

-The key `uiConfig` is used to specify details for the UI component - in this case which message and buttons do display in the confirm dialog.
+The key `uiConfig` is used to specify details for the UI component - in this case which message and buttons to display in the confirm dialog.

 Now we configured what the user task should look like in the UI - time to execute!